 “The keys of this new adventure are in your hands,” he says.

 Overall, it’s a departure from the disco-driven and synth-pop colors of his earlier work, such as “A Real Hero,” his Drive collaboration with Electric Youth; his popular EP Teenage Color; albums Heritage, Northern Council, and Secret Diary; and compilation Old Tapes.
-People should welcome this, because it’s revelatory and rewarding to listen to.
+People should welcome this, because it’s a revelatory and rewarding song.
 I can’t wait for Shanghai’s April 28 release via Lakeshore Records and Invada.
 (Come back here soon for purchase links.)

 (Artwork for Shanghai is by Alexander Burkart, who also created the Vehlinggo logo.)